taskcluster/docker-worker/README.md

 [docker_worker_opts_example.sh](/docker_worker_opts_example.sh),
 fill out the missing credentials and save it as `docker-worker-opts.sh`.

+Schema changes are not deployed automatically so if the schema has been changed `./bin/update-schema.js` should be run.

 #### Packer is used to build the AMI

 ##### Variables